projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 ### **Installation**

-*   Install **Import users from CSV with meta** automatically through the WordPress Dashboard or by uploading the ZIP file in the _plugins_ directory.
+*   Install **Import and export users and customers** automatically through the WordPress Dashboard or by uploading the ZIP file in the _plugins_ directory.
 *   Then, after the package is uploaded and extracted, click&nbsp;_Activate Plugin_.

 Now going through the points above, you should now see a new&nbsp;_Import users from CSV_&nbsp;menu item under Tool menu in the sidebar of the admin panel, see figure below of how it looks like.